giograno/al-folio/_pages/about.md

 Afterwards I moved to the University of Salerno, where in 2015 I received my Master’s Degree (cum laude) in Computer Science, advised by Prof. [Andrea De Lucia](http://docenti.unisa.it/003241/home), defending a thesis on Search Based Software Testing.

 Just after my M.Sc.
 I worked for one year as IT Analyst and Developer at [Cedacri S.p.A.](http://www.cedacri.it/cedacri/en/index.html), as a developer for the banking sector.
-In November 2016 I started my Ph.D., joining the [s.e.a.l.](https://www.ifi.uzh.ch/en/seal.html) group at the University of Zurich.
+In November 2016 I started my Ph.D., joining the [s.e.a.l.](https://www.ifi.uzh.ch/en/seal.html) group at the University of Zürich.

-My main research interests include Search-Based Software Engineering (SBSE), with a main focus on Seach-Based Software Testing (SBST), Software maintenance and evolution and Empirical Software Engineeering.
+My main research interests include Search-Based Software Engineering (SBSE), with a main focus on Search-Based Software Testing (SBST), Software maintenance and evolution and Empirical Software Engineering.

 Passionate about research, coding, running (follow me [here](https://www.strava.com/athletes/20803711)) and coffee.